-Baltic birch originally comes from the northeastern part of Europe around the Baltic Sea, nowadays you can get it all over the world.
-Although it originally began as a popular type of wood for cabinetry, we use it for a variety of projects.
+Baltic birch wood originally comes from the northeastern part of Europe around the Baltic Sea.
+Baltic Birch was first used as a popular type of wood for cabinetry, we now use it for a variety of projects.
 The crossbanded construction of the many uniform thickness birch veneer plies makes Baltic plywood very strong.

 The birch veneer layers are highly uniform in thickness, which results in plywood boards of consistent thickness.
 The result is void-free, stable plywood that is smart in appearance.